egoldman15/The-App-Checker-App/README.md

 - Output files may contain blank items.
 - College URLs may be in an incorrect format.
 This is important to fix because the best way to match college information is by its URL.

-*Note: References to mascots in the documents should really be team names.*
+*Note: References to "mascots" in the documents should really be "team names".*

 ### Data sources
 - [List of colleges](https://github.com/endSly/world-universities-csv)